rectocele occurs when the end of the large intestine

 function returns within 2 to 4 weeks.
 It is important to avoid constipation

-fiber and an adequate fluid intake in your diet.
+fiber and adequate fluids in your diet.
 Try

 to drink about 6 to 8 glasses of water a day.